Unschooling Canada Association

 10 Things to know about Unschooling

 - Unschoolers don’t need a diploma to enter post-secondary education.
 Students need to consult the website of the program they desire to enter to check the application requirements.
-For most post-secondary education choices in Canada, demonstration of mastery of four core courses (Math, English, Science, and Social Studies) and one option at the grade 12 level are required, or a transfer from a post-secondary institution.
+For most post-secondary education choices in Canada, demonstration of mastery of four core courses, (Math, English, Science, and Social Studies) and one option at the grade 12 level is required, or a transfer from a post-secondary institution.

 Unschooled does not mean uneducated.
 Unschooling has to meet the individual provincial governments' outcomes for home education, but it can be done in different ways and within a time period suited to the learner.
 Even without using curriculum, most outcomes will be reached by the age of 18.